I am a Digital Nomad – Where should I set up a company?

 Option 1: Sole Proprietorship or General Partnership

 Running a business as a sole proprietorship or general partnership is a common mistake for those just getting started… I know a person who runs his entire business as a sole proprietorship in Australia.
 By default, he is opening himself up to unlimited liability, at no benefit.
 What does unlimited liability mean?
-This means if someone sues you, you are open to personal bankruptcy should someone sue your business.
+This means you are open to personal bankruptcy should someone sue your business.
 However, when you set up a Limited liability company (or a company limited by shares), your liability is generally limited to the capitalization or contributed capital (the amount you put into the company).
 A scenario potentially worse than a sole proprietorship is a general partnership – the default legal structure for a business run by 2 or more owners.
 A General Partnership exposes you to the liability of your partner(s) – where you are both jointly and severally responsible for the debts, obligations, and liabilities of ALL other partners.
 A sole proprietorship or general partnership offers no benefits or protection.
 Long story short – set up a Company for a business, and you can protect yourself by creating a corporate veil.
 Let’s quickly get on to more interesting and relevant setups, since this one should never be used.

 Option 2: LLC Onshore

 This is a preferred setup for someone just getting started.
 Forming an LLC in the United States (or Australia, or New Zealand) is relatively straightforward, and should cost you less than $1000 dollars.
 If you have a partner in the business, take some time to get proper documents drafted such as an operating agreement, and optional founders agreement, which creates a basis for corporate governance.
 An LLC or corporation set up in your home country or base is a good way to get started, especially before you are living a fully nomadic lifestyle.
-Now you can claim deductible expenses, and you have liability protection (to some extent) if his staff, customers, or competitors if and when you are ever sued.
+Now you can claim deductible expenses, and you have liability protection (to some extent) from staff, customers, or competitors if and when you are ever sued.
 If you are from the USA – Wyoming is a particularly good state to form an LLC.
 Other popular states include Nevada and Delaware – but they are expensive, charging $350 and $400 per year as a franchise fee (state tax) – whereas year 2 state tax is generally limited to just $50 in Wyoming.
-Bottom line: this simple set up is good to get going, and provides some level of protection.
-However, there are more optimal structures for PT’s who are able to spend the majority of the time on the road, and those who have established a residency flag in a tax-favorable jurisdiction.
+Bottom line: this simple setup is good to get going, and provides some level of protection.
+However, there are more optimal structures for PTs who are able to spend the majority of the time on the road, and those who have established a residency flag in a tax-favorable jurisdiction.

 Option 3: Offshore Company